Muhammad-Taha-Qader/Simple-Profile/Readme.md

 # Sample Personal Portfolio
-A simple portfolio i HTML +  Tailwind
+A simple portfolio in HTML +  Tailwind

 [See Portfolio](https://profile-alpha-sepia.vercel.app/)